 Simply copy and paste the following command line in your terminal to create your first Strapi project.

 In the world of mobile development, the content management system (CMS) reigns supreme as the go-to method for delivering content.
 As of January this year, nearly 65 million websites leveraged CMSes.
-You’ve likely heard of WordPress, Wix, and Squarespace, for example—three development platforms commanding immense market share.
+You’ve likely heard of WordPress, Wix, and Squarespace, three development platforms commanding immense market share.

 Conversely, the headless approach involves both decoupling and consolidation.
 By simplifying the processes behind publishing content and updates, developers can streamline development while saving energy for other tasks.